 Since 2014 I have been spouting on about color theory, color grading and various color tips.
 But lately, it seems all of that has been pointing to one phrase that has been sticking in my mind like a nail, “Build Experiences”.
 Color is a powerful tool and it can be used poorly, for sure, but I’d say it has the most impact on our viewer when used appropriately.
 YES, even more impact than composition!

 Now, you don’t have to go beating people over the head with color to get it right, either, don’t get me wrong.
 In the example below, colors from within the image were sampled to draw more attention to the light in the composition.
 It can even be that subtle.

 In today’s video, I am going to show you three ways you can start using Color and Color Theory concepts to start building experiences for your viewer.

-Of course, I am on a color kick this month as I just released the third, and most phenomenal, iteration off my color grading panel, Palette Effects III.
+Of course, I am on a color kick this month as I just released the fourth, and most phenomenal, iteration off my color grading panel, Palette Effects.